JaviAZ/QA-tasks/README.md

 * .PDF file with exercises

-* .RData and .Rhistory files from R Studio

 * .R files with R Scripts

 * .CSV and .data files with tables for Data Frames